 TIG Welding with Argon

 Argon is a noble inert shielding gas, so it doesn’t chemically interact with the welded metal, tungsten electrode, or filler wire.
-An “inert” gas means it doesn’t react with the metal or negatively affect the completed joint properties.
+An “inert” gas means it doesn’t react with the metal or negatively affects the completed joint properties.

 Since it’s denser than air, argon settles over the weld pool and protects the molten metal from air contaminants.
 But, it only works well in a flat welding position where gravity helps keeps the heavy argon in place.
 The high argon density hinders the coverage if you make out-of-position welds (overhead).
 A simple way to solve the overhead issue is to use a higher gas flow rate, increasing costs.